A05annex/SwervePathPlanning/README.md

 Visual Studio) and create a run target for `PathPlanner`.
 The gradle build file will resolve the dependencies, build, and run the program.

-When you run the program it will initialize with a default view of the competition field.
-You can add some commandline arguments to the run target to get your desired view to load automatically. running with the `-h` or `--help` command line option to get program help:
+When you run the program it will initialize with a default view of the most recent competition field without any field elements.
+You can add some commandline arguments to the run target to get your desired field and robot to load automatically.
+Run with the `-h`
+or `--help` command line option to get program help:
 ```
 usage: PathPlanner [-h] [-r ROBOT] [-f FIELD]